casualcore/casual-java/inbound.md

 * Casual Services
 * JavaEE Services - (testing purpose only)

-### Casual Service Registration
+### Casual Service Discovery

-In order to register inbound services, applications can for example use the `@CasualService` annotation upon their method of a `@Remote` Java bean.
+In order to make inbound services discoverable, applications can for example use the `@CasualService` annotation upon their method of a `@Remote` Java bean.
 In the following example you can see how a service called `echo` is defined.